Cutoff for Contingency Table and Torus Random Walks with Low Incremental Correlations: Introduction

 \subsection{Motivation and Basic Definitions}

+We are interested in showing that a class of torus random walks has cutoff primarily based on the correlation matrix of the incremental distribution of the walk.
+We consider a continuous-time random walk $\{ X_t \}_{t \geq 0}$ on the torus $(\bbZ/q\bbZ)^n$ when $q$ is large with respect to $n$, and the correlations between coordinates in the incremental distribution are sufficiently small.
+We provide sufficient conditions for cutoff based on the correlation matrix of $X_t$ when lifted to $\mathbb{Z}^n$ and the decay of its characteristic function.
+This setup covers various random walks currently studied in the literature, including the Diaconis-Gangolli random walk on contingency tables over $\bbZ_q := \bbZ/q\bbZ$.
+We will use the Diaconis-Gangolli random walk as a primary model to present our method.

 A contingency table is a matrix of integer entries with prescribed row and column sums.
 Enumerating the contingency tables with given marginals is closely related to counting a variety of other combinatorial objects, including permutations with descent restrictions, double cosets of the symmetric groups, certain quantities about the induced representations of the symmetric groups, and some special types of Young tableaux.
-The name ``contingency table" is commonly used in the context of statistics, and is linked to Fisher's exact test of association and goodness of fit, along with the approximate $\chi^2$ test.
-Randomly sampling from the set of contingency tables with fixed margins can be used to form an approximate p-value for the test of association when the $\chi^2$ approximation is not well met.
+The name ``contingency table" is commonly used in the context of statistics and is linked to Fisher's exact test of association and goodness of fit, along with the approximate $\chi^2$ test.
+Random sampling from the set of contingency tables with fixed margins can be used to form an approximate p-value for the test of association when the $\chi^2$ approximation is not well met.

-Markov chain Monte Carlo methods can be used to randomly sample and approximately count contingency tables with fixed row and column sums.
-One of the famous MCMC algorithms was described in \cite{DiaconisGangolli} and \cite{DiaconisSturmfels}, which gives rise to the Diaconis-Gangolli random walk on contingency tables over $\bbZ_q = \bbZ/q\bbZ$.
-Nestoridi and Nguyen \cite{NestoridiNguyen} established cutoff for the discrete-time Diaconis-Gangolli random walk on $n \times n$ contingency tables over $\bbZ_q$, as $n\to \infty$.
-We show cutoff in continuous time when $q$ is sufficiently large relative to $n^2$, while Nestoridi and Nguyen needed $\log(q) = o \left( \dfrac{\sqrt{\log(n)}}{\log \log n} \right)$ to achieve cutoff.
+Markov chain Monte Carlo (MCMC) methods can be used to randomly sample and approximately count contingency tables with fixed row and column sums.
+One of the famous MCMC algorithms was described in \cite{DiaconisGangolli} and \cite{DiaconisSturmfels}, giving rise to the Diaconis-Gangolli random walk on contingency tables over $\bbZ_q$.
+Because the sums of rows and columns are fixed, we can view the dynamics as a random walk on the torus by ignoring the last row and column.
+We will first use the Diaconis-Gangolli random walk on $1 \times n$ contingency tables over $\bbZ_q$ to outline how we can use incremental correlations to establish cutoff for torus random walks (Theorem \ref{main1}).
+Then we will present our method in full generality to prove cutoff for a general class of random walks on the torus $\bbZ_q^n$ satisfying assumptions on the correlations between the coordinates of a single increment (Theorem \ref{main2}).
+Finally, we apply our method to the Diaconis-Gangolli random walks on the more complicated $m \times n$ contingency tables over $\bbZ_q$ and illustrate the cutoff phenomenon in this model (Theorem \ref{main3}).